simplefin/simplefin.github.com/protocol.md

 <section>

 <div class="main">
-Find out what versions of the SimpleFIN Protocol the server supports.
+Used by Applications to find out what versions of the SimpleFIN Protocol the server supports.

 ### HTTP Request